Project Name

 Key Activities

-• Organise training sessions, workshops, exchange visits, and experience-sharing activities to introduce the basic missionary principles of Integral Mission to 42 local churches.
+- Conduct training, workshops, exchange visits, and experience-sharing activities to introduce the fundamental missional principles of Integral Mission to 42 local churches.

-• Cultivate 34 facilitators to guide 18 churches in discovering their own gifts, utilising local resources, and applying the missionary principles of holistic mission to effectively respond to community needs through practical actions.
+- Nurture 34 facilitators to guide 18 churches in identifying their own gifts, making good use of local resources, and applying the missional principles of Integral Mission through concrete actions to respond to community needs.

-• Equip 20 young believers to lead 10 youth groups that address the issue of child marriage in their areas, raise community awareness, devise plans, and take appropriate action to combat it.
+- Equip 20 young believers to lead 10 youth groups in addressing child marriage issues in the area, raising community awareness, developing plans, and taking appropriate countermeasures.

-• Provide Christ-centered training for 10 youth groups, helping members learn life skills such as communication, leadership, problem-solving, and decision-making.
+- Provide faith-based training for 10 youth groups to help members develop life skills, including communication, leadership, problem-solving, and decision-making.

 Project Period